-- Meanders are loop-like channel patterns develop over the flood and delta plains.
+- Meanders are loop-like channel patterns that develop over the flood and delta plains.

-- They are formed basically because of three reasons: (i) propensity of water flowing over very gentle gradient to work laterally on the banks; (ii) unconsolidated nature of alluvial deposits making up the bank with many irregularities; (iii) Coriolis force acting on fluid water deflecting it like deflecting the wind.
+- They are formed basically because of three reasons: (i) the propensity of water flowing over a very gentle gradient to work laterally on the banks; (ii) the unconsolidated nature of alluvial deposits making up the bank with many irregularities; (iii) the Coriolis force acting on fluid water deflecting it like deflecting the wind.

-- For large rivers, the sediments deposited in a linear fashion at the depositional side of a meander are called as Point Bars or Meander Bars.
+- For large rivers, the sediments deposited linearly at the depositional side of a meander are called Point Bars or Meander Bars.

 - Similarly, when more and more such central bars are formed, braided channels are formed.

 - Riverine Islands are the result of braided channels.

 - The part of rain or snow-melt water that accumulates in the rocks after seeping through the surface is called underground water or simply groundwater.

 - The rocks through which water can pass easily are called permeable rocks while the rocks which do not allow water to pass are called impermeable rocks.

 - After vertically going down to some depth, the water under the ground flows horizontally through the bedding planes, joints, or through the materials themselves.

 - Although the amount of groundwater varies from place to place, its role in shaping the surface features of the earth is quite important.